Skip to main content

 Why Events Like This Happen

-Demand for ABA therapy has grown significantly over the past decade, and Alabama, like many states, does not have enough qualified providers to meet it.
-That gap in supply creates pressure on existing clinics and can attract operators who expand faster than their clinical infrastructure can support.
+ABA therapy demand has climbed sharply over the last decade, and Alabama doesn't have enough qualified providers to keep up, a shortage it shares with many other states.
+That supply gap puts pressure on existing clinics, and it can draw in operators who expand faster than their clinical infrastructure can support.

 State licensing and Medicaid oversight systems are often reactive rather than proactive.
 Problems are typically identified after families are already affected, not before.
 That is not an excuse.
 It is a reality that families should factor into how they evaluate and choose providers.

-An investigation is not a conviction, and the details of this particular case are still developing.
-What it does raise are legitimate questions about how providers are monitored and how families can protect themselves when disruptions happen.
+An investigation isn't a conviction, and the details of this case are still coming out.
+But it does raise real questions: how providers get monitored, and how families can protect themselves when disruptions like this happen.

 How to Evaluate a New ABA Provider